ByloTonix/dsba-contests-python/README.md

 - **Contest 7:** No special requirements
 - **Contest 8:** Tasks should be done using functional programming

-### Defences

-You may be asked to defend your homework solutions.
-During the defence, you may:
-- Explain your solution
-- Modify your code based on new conditions
-- Solve a similar problem on paper or in an IDE
-- Identify your solution among others

-Failure to attend will result in 0 points for that contest.

 ## Grades

 Grades are posted in the [results table](#).